 - Create amazing Page Objects for gigantic web pages

 In This Lecture

-In this video, we are going to discuss what can change about the keyword driven framework.
+In the previous video, we learned the advantages and disadvantages of keyword driven test of the page objects in test automation course.
+In this video, we are going to discuss what can change about the keyword driven framework for the course.

 So the question that I want to post to you now is this.
 Do you believe that with the keyword driven approach that these tests have illuminated enough possible sources of change to actually be stable and not be classified as brutal again.
 Sadly I don’t think so.
 I believe that keywords are given to us although they are an amazing step up from a record to us.
 They still have a ton of problems that will cause you to spend a lot of time debugging.
 And not be able to maintain your automation frameworks.
 I remember many years ago when I was writing Cambridge given to us it was actually utilizing QBP.